DOAGenesys/LAAC/README.md

   - **Alternative Compliant Users**: If a user's detected country matches a selected country from `LAAC_ALTERNATIVE_COUNTRIES`:
     - Their primary division is set to the division for that specific country.
     - Their roles are granted access **only** to their own country's division.
-  - **Non-Compliant Users**: If a user's detected country does not match their selected country, or if they are in a country not listed as supported, they are assigned to the single division specified by `LAAC_NON_COMPLIANT_DIVISION_ID` for both their user and role permissions.
+  - **Out-of-Scope Users**: If a user's detected country does not match their selected country, or if they are in a country not listed as supported, they are assigned to the single division specified by `LAAC_OUT_OF_SCOPE_DIVISION_ID` for both their user and role permissions.
 - **Results Display**: System presents comprehensive calculation results showing:
   - Detected Country (from geolocation)
   - Selected Compliant Country (from login form)